Learn how to determine your Google Grants eligibility and get started with the program.

 For example, someone who searches “animal shelter volunteering” is clearly looking to volunteer, in which case, you’d direct them to a volunteer signup page.
 Someone searching “donate to refugees” is looking to give, which means you’ll want to direct them to a donation form.

-Beyond choosing the right landing pages, you’ll need to design your pages in a way that drives users to take action.
+Beyond choosing the right landing pages, design your pages in a way that drives users to take action.
 To optimize each landing page, you’ll want to:

 • Include your ad’s keywords in the copy and headings of your page.